CodingLawyersClub/todo-instructions/README.md

 1. We're defining a method on the ToDoSchema named `toJSON`
 2. The `function()` is just saying this is a method
-3. We are returning the `id` of the todo `this.id` and the text `this.text`
+3. We are returning the `id` of the todo with `this.id` and the text with `this.text`

 Now, if we call this method, we're only going to return the `id` and the `text` of the `ToDo`.
-We try and minimize what we share with the frontend whenever possible.
+We try and minimize what we share with the front end whenever possible.

 Cool, back in `todos`, let's return our `savedToDo` and call our new `toJSON` method: